xenloops/talk-dogfood-pipeline-cd/start_here.md

 ## Agenda

-1. System setup
+1. What are we trying to fix?
-1. Jenkins setup review
+1. System setup review
 1. Pipeline maturity and the OWASP SAMM
 1. Tool setup & demo:
    * Development and build environment integration